orsonteodoro/oiledmachine-overlay/README.md

 The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
-To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5.
+To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=3.0 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5 for ARCH=arm64.
 For ARCH=amd64, this is about -O0 worst case with heavy swapping.
 For ARCH=arm64, this is about -O0 best case with light swapping to no swapping.

 To get the vulnerabilities reported per month ranking, ask the AI/LLM this: